 If you spend much time talking with women about menopause, eventually you’ll hear the question of testosterone: to take or not to take?

 Dr. Rebecca Dunsmoor-Su, ob/gyn and Gennev Chief Medical Officer, helped us understand the whys and why nots of testosterone and DHEA.
-You can see a longer discussion of testosterone, DHEA, and other menopausal issues by watching her Physician Webinar on the subject.

 What are the advantages women hope to get from the male hormone?

 First, it’s important to understand that women’s bodies naturally make some testosterone.
 It’s produced in the ovaries, and has some beneficial affects on the female body.
 Female testosterone deficiency is a common effect of menopause, and can have negative effects on women.

 In fact, says Dr. Rebecca, women’s bodies continue producing testosterone even after menopause, if the woman still has her ovaries (hence the occasional peach fuzz on face after menopause we discover as we get older), declining only slightly.

 There are a couple of reasons women consider testosterone, including to retain muscle mass after 40 and bone, and to combat menopause exhaustion(neither of which have been studied well in postmenopausal women).
 However, the most common reason is probably to revive a flagging libido.

 If you want to reap the benefits of DHEA, a Gennev menopause-certified gynecologist can give you a trusted opinion, determine if medication is right for you, and they can provide prescription support.
 Book an appointment with a doctor here.